enzo-dante/SQL/sqlite3-commands.md

 always end the command line with a semicolon or the code won't execute

 when creating a db, use a plural name

+# SQLite transactions

+all committed changes to a database are known as a transaction

+# SQLite transaction commands

+BEGIN TRANSACTION - manually start a transaction

+END TRANSACTION - ending a transaction automatically commits any changes to a db

+COMMIT - commit changes to a db, also ending it

+ROLLBACK - this rollsback any uncommitted changes and ends the transaction since the last commit

 # SQL commands